 Improvements at Rising Bridge by signalising the roundabout there have recently been completed by Highways England.
-Full grade separation between the A56 and the Accrington-Haslingden road (i.e. a bridge) would be expensive and unlikely to score highly enough to feature in the next national Roads Investment Strategy 2020-2025.
+Full grade separation between the A56 and the Accrington-Haslingden road (i.e. a bridge) will be expensive (£30-40 million) and unlikely to score highly enough to feature in the next national Roads Investment Strategy 2020-2025 though is likely to need attention by the following RIS investment period and would be essential if a full "Expressway" is to be developed.

-Highways England are currently modelling different options for improvements to Simister Island (M60 Junction 18 in Bury).
+Highways England is currently modelling different options for improvements to Simister Island (M60 Junction 18 in Bury).
 This is a key pinchpoint for traffic from Rossendale seeking to access the wider national motorway network.
 Subject to funding being obtained it is currently expected that work on this scheme will commence in approximately autumn 2023.

 There is currently no proposal for upgrading the M66 to a Smart Motorway and this would need to be considered for funding as part of next Roads Investment Strategy (RIS) which covers the period 2020-2025.
-However the route is one of those being looked at in the Transport for the North (TFN) Central Strategic Corridor Study which will feed into the overall TfN Strategic Plan due to be published in the summer of 2018.
+However the route is one of those being looked at in the Transport for the North (TFN) Central Strategic Corridor Study which will feed into the overall TfN Strategic Plan.
+This Study is now due to report back in Autumn 2018 with the Strategic Plan being published in early 2019.

 The identification and prioritisation of Highway England improvements fall within the scope of preparations for the second Roads Investment Strategy (RIS2).
-Following a period of public consultation during winter 2017/18, DfT and Highways England will each develop outline proposals for RIS2 during 2018, which will then be subject to an efficiency review by the Office of Rail and Road (ORR).
+Highways England will develop outline proposals for RIS2 during 2018, which will then be subject to an efficiency review by the Office of Rail and Road (ORR).
 Taking ORR's advice on board, an agreed RIS2 will then be published in 2019.
 At this stage, the content of RIS3 (2025-30) isn't known, with evidence-gathering preparations beginning for this from 2022 onwards.

 Highways England would be likely to resist the construction of new accesses onto its network in Rossendale in line with Circular DfT Policy Circular 02/2013 'The Strategic Road Network and the Delivery of Sustainable Development'.
 This is because the scale of development would not be classified as strategic development in national terms.
 Some existing junctions onto the A56, such as at Carrs Industrial estate, are substandard.
+Options for an "Expressway" (dual carriageway with very limited accesses) are likely to be promoted and are being considered as part of TfN work being undertaken by consultants WSP.